ufz/ogs/web/content/docs/devguide/troubleshooting/cmake/index.md

 Also consider using the command line for CMake configuration as lots of CMake options (which modify requirements on third-party libraries) have to be set via the command line **before** CMake ran for the first time.
 E.g. when building with PETSc the following fails:

 - Creating build directory
-- Starting CMake Gui
+- Starting CMake GUI
 - Click Configure
 - Enable option `OGS_USE_PETSC`

 When clicking *Configure*, CMake runs without `OGS_USE_PETSC` enabled and picks a VTK library which is not compiled for MPI usage.
 The picked VTK library is cached and never modified.
-So when enabling PETSc it still uses the old (and now wrong) VTK library.
+When enabling PETSc it still uses the old (and now wrong) VTK library.

-So you have to use the CMake command line:
+Instead you should use the CMake command line:

 ```bash
 mkdir build